Congruences for critical values of higher derivatives of twisted Hasse-Weil L-functions, III: Statement of the main result

 The hypotheses (a)-(h) recover those in place throughout \cite{bleymc}.
 The full list of hypotheses also recovers those that are in place in \cite[Thm.
 9.9, Thm.9.11]{rbsd}.
 We refer the reader to \cite[Rem.~2.1]{bleymc} or \cite[Rem.~6.1]{rbsd} for a further discussion of these hypotheses.

 The hypothesis (i) recovers Hypothesis 10.1 from \cite{rbsd} in our setting and will hence allow us to apply Theorem 10.3 of loc. cit..
 We recall that it is widely satisfied.
 For instance, it holds whenever multiplication-by-`$-1$' belongs to the image of the canonical Galois representation $G_k\to{\rm Aut}_{\mathbb{F}_p}(A[p])$.
-In particular, if $A$ is an elliptic curve then this hypothesis excludes only finitely many primes, by a result of Serre. }\end{remark}
+In particular, if $A$ is an elliptic curve then this hypothesis excludes only finitely many primes, by a result of Serre.
+Moreover, if $A$ is an elliptic curve and $k$ does not contain any $p$-th roots of unity, Lawson and Wuthrich have recently shown that hypothesis (i) is valid in all but certain exceptional cases that, in particular, all have $p\leq 11$ (see \cite[Thm.
+2, \S 6]{lw}). }\end{remark}

+\begin{remark}{\em It is possible, using computations in \cite{rbsd}, to obtain a generalisation of our main result under a significantly weaker version of hypotheses (d) (that still ensures the surjectivity of the appropriate norm maps on Mordell-Weil groups).}\end{remark}

 Our main result will concern an `equivariant regulator' ${\rm Reg}_{A,F/k,j}$ in $\CC_p[G]^\times/\ZZ_p[G]^\times$ for each isomorphism $j:\CC\cong\CC_p$, which we now proceed to define.
 Throughout the construction of this element, we will always use $j$ to implicitly identify $\widehat G$ with $\Hom_\ZZ(G,\CC_p^\times)$.